SpeedCrash100/dotfiles/README.md

 # Dot files
-The repo contains scripts to deploy my daily used programs, configures desktop and more
+The repo contains scripts to deploy my daily used programs, configure desktop and more